ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

    numpydoc_validation_checks = {"GL08"}

-This will issue the following warning for any object without a docstring:
+This issues the following warning for any object without a docstring:

 .. code-block:: python